How to Install a 12V Upright FridgeCaravan & Camping Products , Caravan Fridges , Helpful Information

 The Dometic CRX range have two frame options available: flush mount and standard mount.
 Be aware that cut out dimensions vary depending on the frame chosen as seen below.

-To securely mount a Dometic CRX 12V upright fridge there are pilot holes inside the fridge designed to be screwed threw, thus mounting the fridge internally to your cabinetry.
+To securely mount a Dometic CRX 12V upright fridge there are pilot holes inside the fridge designed to be screwed through, thus mounting the fridge internally to your cabinetry.

 There are some upright fridges on the market that come standard with a frame or mounting such as the Bushman DC range.
 These frames offer structural support and are screwed into from the outside of the fridge cabinet.